EOL/harvesting/README.md

 # harvester
 Service for harvesting resources from partners into a normalized database (for later publication)

+# Environment:
+set ELASTICSEARCH_URL
+set the ENV variables from database.yml.

 # Required Installations

 You need to have `mysql`, `imagemagick@6`, and `elasticsearch` installed and *running* for this codebase to work.

+You also need to install `gnparser` [from here](https://github.com/GlobalNamesArchitecture/gnparser).

 # First Time